 “The thing I’m proudest of is being on drums when the two great Memphis soul studios, Stax and Hi, came to life.”
 So opens the autobiography of Mr. Howard Grimes.
 Why shouldn’t he proud?
 Grimes laid down the beat for some of the most legendary soul and blues music ever to come from the city known for just that – Memphis, Tennessee.
 But Grime is more than that.
-As described by co-author Preston Lauterbach in his forward to Timekeeper: My Life in Rhythm, Howard is great historian and gifted storyteller.
+As described by co-author Preston Lauterbach in his foreword to Timekeeper: My Life in Rhythm, Howard is great historian and gifted storyteller.

 My beat is the backbone of the Memphis sound.
 The rhythm of this city runs through my heart.
 This book isn’t just my story.
 I’m connected to the music in this city.
 The old masters I played with, that I came up under, they told me to listen to them, to tell what’s happened and remember.
 They told me to tell the truth for them after they’ve gone.
 They’ve almost all gone.